 On our recent trip to Ireland, visiting the Cliffs of Moher topped my list of non-negotiables.

 I’ve already discussed my first trip to Ireland back in college and how my roommate and I spent a better half of a week traipsing through the streets of Dublin without a penny to our names.
-Tragically, we had to pass on a bus tour out to the Cliffs of Moher due to lack of funding, and I have regretted it ever since.
+Tragically, we had to pass on a bus tour out to the Cliffs of Moher due to lack of funding, and I had regretted it ever since.

 This time around, I made SURE to prioritize a visit.
 Tyler and I spent two days in Dublin and two days at the wonderland that is the Waterford Castle.
-The Waterford Castle sits on the southeast side of Ireland, and the Cliffs of Moher are on the west side.
+The Waterford Castle sits on the southeast side of Ireland, and the Cliffs of Moher are on the west coast in County Clare.
 We woke up very early on our last day at the castle and made the three-hour drive across the green expanse of Ireland to see the cliffs before we flew to our next destination (England).

 We booked our flight to England out of Shannon to avoid having to make the three-hour drive back across to Dublin.
 It took less than an hour to get from the Cliffs of Moher to the Shannon airport at the end of the day, so this worked out perfectly.

 Needless to say, I had a LOT riding on this visit.

 I had pictured it a million times: I’d step out of the car into blazing sunshine and walk a perfectly pebbled path out to the cliffs.
 I would have conquered my fear of heights by the time the path led me to the edge of the cliffs, and I’d look out at the staggeringly rugged coastline and ominous Atlantic Ocean beyond.
 A light breeze would whip through my hair, and Tyler and I would quietly renew our vows to each other while holding hands and taking everything in.